isomerpages/moe-yuanchingsec/_confident-leaders/Character & Citizenship/Sexuality Education.md

 <p>6.&nbsp;&nbsp; &nbsp;The values and attitudes of our youth towards sexuality
 are increasingly shaped by their peers, exposure to the media, popular culture and the internet.
-Adolescence is a complex stage in life as the adolescent attempts to find his/her own identity and often struggles with new social relationships.
+Adolescence is a complex stage in life as the adolescent attempts to find his or her own identity and often struggles with new social relationships.
 The period of middle adolescence (generally from 15 – 17 years old) can be a turbulent period for adolescents.
 The gap between physical and emotional/cognitive maturity may result in a tendency to act on impulse, experiment with various activities (including sexual activities), sometimes without understanding the unpleasant consequences that may arise from such experimentation.
-The need for peer acceptance can be overwhelmingly strong, and hinder one’s ability to act responsibly.&nbsp; Given the pressures faced by the middle adolescent from within themselves and from peers, it is important to build a strong sense of self-worth, personal conviction and an understanding of the possible consequences of sexual behaviour.</p>
+The need for peer acceptance can be overwhelmingly strong and hinder one’s ability to act responsibly.&nbsp;
+Given the pressures faced by the middle adolescent from within themselves and from peers, it is important to build a strong sense of self-worth, personal conviction and an understanding of the possible consequences of sexual behaviour.</p>
 <p>7.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Through the Sexuality Education
 lessons, secondary students will have the opportunity to develop a positive self-esteem, develop their character, and expand their understanding and repertoire of skills to deal with various issues related to sexuality, which are of prime concern at this age.</p>
-<h3>At Yuan Ching Secondary School, the following lessons from the Sexuality Education Programme will be taught in&nbsp;2025:</h3>
+<h3>At Yuan Ching Secondary School, the following lessons from the Sexuality Education Programme will be taught in&nbsp;2026:</h3>
 <p></p>
 <p><strong>Secondary 1</strong>
 </p>